-The Technology Student Association (TSA) is a national, non-profit organization of middle and high school students who have a strong interest in technology.
-TSA was chartered in 1978 and since then over 2,000,000 students have participated in its program.
-Members learn through challenging competitions, leadership activities and community service.
-Information is available at www.tsaweb.org.
+The Technology Student Association (TSA) is a national, non-profit organization of middle and high school students who are engaged in science, technology, engineering, and mathematics (STEM).
+Since TSA was chartered in 1978, almost 4,000,000 student members have participated through challenging competitions, leadership opportunities, and community service.

-The Technology Student Association fosters personal growth, leadership, and opportunities in technology, innovation, design, and engineering.
-Members apply and integrate science, technology, engineering and mathematics (STEM) concepts through co-curricular activities, competitions and related programs.
+The Technology Student Association enhances personal development, leadership, and career opportunities in STEM, whereby members apply and integrate these concepts through intracurricular activities, competitions, and related programs.

 100% likely to graduate from high school

-TSA provides rules and guidelines to its student members and advisors for 30 middle school level and 34 high school level competitive events.
-Competitions feature problems in communications, design and engineering, environmental systems, manufacturing/construction, and transportation.
-In both team and individual events, students are challenged to use and improve their skills in science, technology, engineering and mathematics areas.
-All competitions are aligned with STEM standards, the 16 Career Clusters, and ten core leadership skills (communication, creative thinking, critical thinking, decision making, ethics, evaluation, organization, problem solving, self-esteem, and teamwork).
+TSA provides rules and guidelines for over 60 middle school and high school competitions held at the annual national TSA conference.
+Students are challenged to use and improve their STEM skills in both team and individual events in such areas as: communication; design and engineering; environmental systems; transportation; and manufacturing/construction.
+All competitions are aligned with STEM standards; ten core leadership skills (communication, creative thinking, critical thinking, decision making, ethics, evaluation, organization, problem solving, self-esteem, and teamwork); and The 16 Career Clusters.

-Junior Solar Sprint – A national STEM based program empowering teachers, mentors and other community members to engage 4th – 8th grade youth in designing, building and racing model solar cars.
+Junior Solar Sprint – A national STEM-based program, funded by the U.S. Army Educational Outreach Program, that empowers teachers, mentors, and community members to engage 5th – 8th grade youth in designing, building, and racing model solar cars.

-TEAMS – (Tests of Engineering Aptitude, Mathematics and Science) – An annual STEM competition providing students in grades 9-12 the opportunity to discover engineering.
-Students work together and use the practical applications of math and science to answer engineering questions about everyday world challenges.
+Tests of Engineering Aptitude, Mathematics and Science (TEAMS) – An annual STEM competition providing students in middle schools and high schools the opportunity to discover engineering.
+Students work together in teams and use practical applications of math and science to answer engineering questions about everyday, real-world challenges.

-TSA VEX Robotics Competition – An engaging competition platform through which students are exposed to the latest in robotics education, and concurrently, to opportunities that will further their knowledge in STEM areas.
-The TSA VEX Robotics Competition is made possible through funding from VEX Robotics, Inc.
+TSA VEX Robotics Competition – An engaging robotics competition in which students further their knowledge and skills in STEM areas.
+This competition is a collaborative effort of TSA and VEX Robotics, Inc.

-Verizon Innovative App Challenge - provides the opportunity for middle school and high school students to use their STEM knowledge, their ingenuity, and their creativity to come up with a mobile app concept that meets the needs of their school or community.
-The goal of the challenge is to provide an engaging and empowering learning experience to increase student interest and knowledge in STEM and mobile technology fields.
+Verizon Innovative Learning app challenge – A competition offering middle and high school students the opportunity to use their creativity, ingenuity, and STEM knowledge to create a mobile app concept that meets a school or community need.
+The goal is to provide an engaging, empowering learning experience to increase student interest and knowledge in STEM and mobile technology fields.

 Recognition and Affiliation

-U.S. Department of Education - state departments of education - local education agencies
+- U.S. Department of Education, state departments of education, and local education agencies